Pineapple Raita Recipe (Ananas Raita)

 This sweet and savory fruity raita is perfect to serve along with any Indian meal on hot summer days.

-Unlike the other pineapple raita recipes where uncooked pineapple chunks are added to the yogurt, my ananas raita recipe is unique as I add a syrup made using fresh pineapple chunks, pineapple pulp, and sugar to the yogurt along with subtle spices.
+Unlike other pineapple raita recipes that add uncooked pineapple chunks to the yogurt, my ananas raita recipe is unique.
+I add syrup made using fresh pineapple chunks, pineapple pulp, sugar, and subtle spices to the yogurt.

-This savory and sweet pineapple raita is so addictive, that you will not be able to stop yourself from eating it.
-Trust me and just make it once, you will be hooked forever I promise you!
+This savory and sweet pineapple raita is so addictive that you will not be able to resist eating it.
+Trust me, give it a try once, and you will be hooked forever, I promise!

 Ingredients